 CKYO aims to expand our ability to offer financial assistance to families participating in the organization.
 Raising funds to support this venture is critical to making CKYO an accessible part of music education in Central Kentucky.

 In order for our efforts to be successful we require the support of people like you.
 We would not be able to offer any of these programs without the donations and sponsorships of like-minded people and businesses throughout our community.
-This year we revived our Annual Campaign with a letter detailing our fundraising efforts, and it is my pleasure to ask for your continued support.
 We view each and every dollar as an investment, not only in CKYO, but also in the lives of our students.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.